David Thiers cutlery 5David Thiers cutlery 5

 But “LE THIERS®” is not just a pocket knife.
 It comes in a variety of models to meet every need.
 And for meals, whether everyday or festive, a wide range of THIERS® is available to grace your table with elegance.
 In the kitchen, from slicers to bread knives, every tool you need is part of the THIERS® family.

 Did you know?
-Knife-making stages
+The stages in making a knife

-6 steps to knife assembly :
+6 steps to assembling a knife :

-• The first step is hot forging.
+• The first stage is hot forging.
 A piece of steel, chosen for its superior quality, is heated and then shaped under a drop hammer.
 This stage forms the blade, the bolster (the metal part between the blade and the handle), and the tang (the rod that secures the handle).
 The blacksmith adjusts his technique according to the type of knife and specific requirements.

-• After forging, the blade blank is precision-cut.
+• After forging, the blade blank is precision cut.
 This is a delicate process that separates the blade from the unnecessary part and prepares it for the following stages.
 This stage is followed by several treatments: pre-stripping to reduce the thickness of the blade, quenching to harden the steel, and straightening to ensure that each blade is perfectly straight.

 Activities not to be missed in Thiers